 Origins of the Janissary Corps

-The training was holistic: recruits learned to read, write, and recite Islamic scripture, but their primary focus was military drill.
+The training was comprehensive: recruits learned to read, write, and recite Islamic scripture, but their primary focus was military drill.
 They were forbidden to marry or engage in trade until retirement, ensuring total dedication to their military duties.
 This isolation from civilian life fostered an extraordinary esprit de corps and a tactical flexibility that set them apart.
 From their barrack complexes in Constantinople and provincial capitals, the Janissaries were drilled in formations that would later revolutionize infantry combat across Eurasia.
+The system also included a strict hierarchy of ranks, from common soldiers (nefer) to senior officers (ağa), and a well-defined career progression that rewarded merit and battlefield success.

 Infantry Innovations: Firepower and Formation